 Science in Stock with Meso@LR

-In an era where science increasingly relies on data, the University of Montpellier, with financial support from the Region and the Metropolitan Area, is providing the scientific community with a shared storage space.
+In a world where science increasingly relies on data, the University of Montpellier, thanks to financial support from the Region and the Metropolitan Area, is providing the scientific community with a shared storage space.
 More efficient, more secure, and more environmentally friendly, it is part of a regional initiative in which Inserm is participating.
 Anne Laurent, Vice President for Open Science and Research Data, explains.

 Inserm and the University of Montpellier have just signed a cooperation agreement to establish a shared data management environment.
 Why is this important?

-It is important because, in order to conduct scientific research and produce scientific results, engineers, researchers, Professors, and doctoral students are increasingly relying on data.
-It is a resource that we store, manipulate, analyze, and enrich; however, all of this requires enormous amounts of storage and processing capacity, making it essential to share these resources.
+It’s important because, in order to conduct scientific research and produce scientific results, engineers, researchers, Professors, and doctoral students are increasingly relying on data.
+Data is a resource that we store, manipulate, analyze, and enrich; however, all of this requires enormous amounts of storage and processing capacity, which must be shared.
 It is these resources that we are establishing for our scientific communities through Meso@LR.

 What is Meso@LR?

-It’s a kind of massive computer divided into two parts: high-performance computing and storage.
+It’s a kind of gigantic computer divided into two parts: high-performance computing and storage.
 On the computing side, there are enormous processors.
-On the storage side, Meso can be compared to a super hard drive—or rather, two super hard drives located in two different rooms to double security.
+On the storage side, Meso can be compared to a super hard drive—or rather, two super hard drives located in two different rooms to double the security.
 It is this super hard drive that is gradually being made available to the scientific community for their work.
-This conference serves as a sort of launchpad for this collective endeavor, which everyone is invited to join.
+This conference serves as a sort of kickoff for this collaborative effort, which everyone is invited to join.

 The Meso@LR data infrastructure can store 15 petabytes—that’s huge!
 15 petabytes is equal to 15 million billion bytes.
 That’s the equivalent of about a million USB flash drives!